This is a good news to coffee enthusiasts like us who are on a never-ending quest of finding good cafes.

 Who does not love an island getaway to escape the hustle and bustle of the city?
 I don’t think there’s any of us here.
 Have you heard about Camotes island?
 I suggest you include it on your list.

 CAMOTES ISLAND – “The Lost Horizon of the South”

-“Camotes” means sweet potatoes in Filipino language.
+“Camotes” means sweet potatoes in the Filipino language.
 The island was named after that because that was the main crop that farmers grow there.
-This is just one of the 7,107 islands Philippines has, and one of the most beautiful.
+This is just one of the 7,107 islands the Philippines has, and one of the most beautiful.
 It is also called “the lost horizon of the South”.
-As to why, I don’t know. 🙂
+As to why I don’t know. 🙂

 Camotes Islands comprises three major islands.
-They are Poro, Pacijan and Ponlon.
-The main islands of Pacijan and Poro are connected by a 1.5-kilometre-long causeway.
+They are Poro, Pacijan, and Ponlon.
+The main islands of Pacijan and Poro are connected by a 1.5-kilometer-long causeway.

 How to get there?

 Camotes is located in the eastern coast of the mainland Cebu.
 It is two hours away by boat from Danao Port.

 From Cebu North Bus terminal, ride a bus going to Carmen or you can catch a multicab or a jeepney with Danao route.
 It is easy to find them, Danao cabs are numbered 27 on their body.
 The fare is 35 pesos.
 If you prefer airconditioned transportation, you can catch a V-hire from the SM terminal.
 The fare is 50 pesos.
 Tell the driver to drop you off at Danao Port.